gabrielleQuadrado/USAtlanticTWLs/README.md

 The data provided here are used to reproduce the figures on the paper.
 This data release includes the following:

-1) [Annual Maxima TWL Events](annualMaximaEvents) - data used to create Figure 3 [annualMaximaRelativeContribution_Uniform](annualMaximaRelativeContribution_Uniform folder) of the manuscript and Figure S2 of the Supporting Information document [annualMaximaRelativeContribution_NonUniform](annualMaximaRelativeContribution_NonUniform folder).
+1) [Annual Maxima TWL Events](annualMaximaEvents) - data used to create Figure 3 of the manuscript and Figure S2 of the Supporting Information document.
 Both figures display the relative contribution of processes to average and extreme TWLs.
-The file '' in the main folder contains the average magnitude of annual maximum TWLs data, which were used to produce Figure S1 of the Supporting Information document.
+The file 'allStations_annualMaxMagnitude_stats_runup.mat' in the main folder contains the average magnitude of annual maximum TWLs data, which were used to produce Figure S1 of the Supporting Information document.

 2) [Co-Occurrence Analysis](coOccurrencePercentage) - data used to create Figure 4, which displays the percent co-occurrence of astronomical tides, storm surge, wave runup, significant wave height, and peak wave period annual maxima during annual maximum TWLs.